2000222/Car-Damage-DetectionV0/README.md

 # Car-Damage-DetectionV2
 ## Propose a new self-supervised Patch-to-patch image alignment method with contrastive learning.
-Need to design a scientific self-supervised evaluation method.
+Need to design a scientific self-supervised evaluation method with T-SNE.